 Size 4 million sq.ft.

-In a momentous milestone for indigenous economic development, the Squamish Nation has entered into a long-term 50-50 partnership with private developer, Westbank, to build a 6,000-unit mixed-use community development on Vancouver’s False Creek waterfront directly across from the city’s downtown.
-Located at the south end of the Burrard Street Bridge, the 11.7-acre site is a slice of what was once a 34-hectare parcel of reserve lands known as ‘Sen̓áḵw’ (“the place inside the head of False Creek”) which was an important hub for trade, commerce, social relationships, and cultural practices.
+In the largest First Nations economic development project in Canadian history, the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) has entered into a long-term 50-50 partnership with private developer Westbank to build a 6,000-unit mixed-use community development on Vancouver’s False Creek waterfront, directly across from the city’s downtown.
+Located at the south end of the Burrard Street Bridge, the 10.4-acre site is a slice of what was once a 34-hectare parcel of reserve lands known as ‘Sen̓áḵw’ (“the place inside the head of False Creek”), an important hub for Indigenous trade, social connection, and cultural practices.

-With its goal of a low-impact carbon footprint, the development highlights the rich, natural elements of land and sea integral to Indigenous culture, fusing the social, cultural, environmental, and economic drivers of sustainability.
+Incorporating an innovative blackwater-powered heating and cooling system, and a generously landscaped public ground plane, the project is a new paradigm of Indigenous-led revitalization, and earth-centered urban design.
+With its goal of a Net Zero Operational Carbon, the development highlights the rich, natural elements of land and sea integral to Indigenous culture, fusing the social, cultural, environmental, and economic drivers of sustainability.
 Sen̓áḵw’s residential density will be supported by community parks, commercial and amenity spaces incorporated into the landscape at ground level, on accessible rooftops, and in the buildings.

 Revery is proud to collaborate on this notable project that will transform the area at the south end of Burrard Bridge, creating a new skyline on the False Creek waterfront, and will contribute significant rental and affordable housing stock to Vancouver’s historically tight inventory.